 1. Approach the Executor

 Yes, this is the most straightforward way for an executor not communicating with beneficiaries.
 Beneficiaries have a legal right to be kept informed about the status of the estate.
 They must also receive regular updates from the executor.
-Who would want to work with an executor who doesn’t contact beneficiaries?
+So, executors should be readily available for any enquiries beneficiaries have about the Will.

 - Express concerns that the executor not communicating with beneficiaries causes confusion and uncertainty among beneficiaries.